-Benzodiazepine Addiction: Symptoms and Signs
+Benzodiazepine Addiction: Symptoms & Signs of Dependence

 Benzodiazepines belong to the prescription sedative class of drugs.
 Although benzodiazepines have a calming effect, they are highly addictive, and a person who abuses them faces a host of symptoms.
 Some of the physical, psychological, and behavioral symptoms of benzodiazepine abuse include: